SFPC/sfpc.github.io/detroit.md

 - Fee: Sliding scale $0~500.
 - **Apply [here](https://airtable.com/shrwis42pddecU2gA) by July 1, 2019.**

-Please join School for Poetic Computation (SFPC) for a summer session in Detroit, Michigan.
+Please join School for Poetic Computation (SFPC) in partnership with the [Talking Dolls](http://talkingdollsdetroit.com/) for a summer session in Detroit, Michigan.
 Daily classes range from computational poetry, building electronics, critical theory and the history of the manufacturing industry in Detroit.
 There are lectures, student-led skill sharing sessions and workshops with visiting artists, walking tours, field trips to community spaces and family dinners.
 Together we will uncover how coding is more than what happens behind your screen.

 We are specifically looking for Detroit-based practitioners including artists, designers, activists and educators.
 We will prioritize applicants who are underrepresented in art and tech spaces, including but not limited to, people who identify as Queer and Trans people of color (QTPOC) and/or Disabled, Deaf or Hard of Hearing (HoH).
 Students of all levels of coding experiences are welcome!
 We encourage patience to learn the fundamentals.
 We encourage you to be willing to to reconsider your relationship to technology, habits and the larger environment.
-We are supported by Detroit-based organizations including the [Detroit Community Technology Project](https://www.alliedmedia.org/dctp) and the [Talking Dolls](http://talkingdollsdetroit.com/).
+We are supported by Detroit-based organizations including the [Detroit Community Technology Project](https://www.alliedmedia.org/dctp) and the [Room Project](https://www.roomproject.org/).

 ![](/static/img/detroit/roomproject1.jpg)
 Poetic Computation Workshop at the Room Project, Detroit, 2019.